 Remember how adjusters will act friendly to get you to make statements?
-A common insurance adjuster trick is that they plan on using your words against you to deny or reduce how much they offer.
-Adjusters are trained to look for any signs of “admissions of liability” or “acts inconsistent with” your initial claims.
+A standard insurance adjuster trick is that they plan on using your words against you to deny or reduce how much they offer.
+Adjusters are trained to look for signs of “admissions of liability” or “acts inconsistent with” your initial claims.

-If you say anything that the defense can construe as contradictory, they will likely use it against you.
+If you say anything the defense can construe as contradictory, they will likely use it against you.
 Even short conversations with insurers can be tricky.

 They Are 100% Capable of Paying You a Lot of Money.

 You know that insurance companies exist to make money.
 You’ve paid your bills faithfully to protect yourself in case of a moment just like the one you are in now.
-However, insurance companies make a profit by denying and lowballing claims just like yours.
+However, insurance companies profit by denying and lowballing claims like yours.
 Not every car accident claim is worth a million dollars.
 But, damages associated with the crash and any significant or lifelong injury should be covered by the insurance company, so long as there is coverage.

 Unless you are an insurance adjuster or personal injury lawyer, it can be hard to know how much your case is worth.
 If you settle early, you may not have received all your medical care and reached your recovery potential.
 If the outcome of a surgery or treatment plan is not as successful as the doctors initially hoped, you may need to take a new medical direction with future complications.
 For this reason alone, you should avoid being rushed into accepting the insurance company’s first offer(s).